davidmreed/davidmreed.github.io/_drafts/curious-boolean-nature.md

 > In a WHERE clause that uses a Boolean field, the Boolean field never has a `null` value.
 Instead, `null` is treated as `false`.
 Boolean fields on outer-joined objects are treated as `false` when no records match the query.

 So Booleans in the database are tri-valued, but in SOQL are treated as binary-valued.
-Isn't it rather odd, then, that we can do something like this:
+This generates rather odd situations like the following,

     List<Custom_Object__c> objects = [SELECT Boolean_Field__c FROM Custom_Object__c WHERE Boolean_Field__c = false];